Seedlings growing in plastic bottles and fruit containers to start a container garden

 The materials break down over time and organic matter releases nutrients into the ground, making it fertile for plant life.

-Composting is simply the act of breaking down food scraps and organic wastes.
+You can make nutrient-rich potting soil for free by composting.
+Composting is simply the act of breaking down food scraps and organic waste.

 Not only will your plants get a healthy head start, but you’ll lessen gas emissions while saving money!